 What are the different types of pneumonia?

-Photo of a doctor listening to a patient’s lung
+Photo of a doctor listening to a patient’s lungs

-If you develop at home, it's referred to as community-acquired (or CAP for short), even if you are admitted to the hospital during the course of the illness.
+If you develop at home, it's called community-acquired (or CAP for short), even if you are admitted to the hospital during the course of the illness.

 If you develop while in a hospital, it is called hospital-acquired (HAP for short) or nosocomial .
-Pneumonia is considered to be nosocomial if it starts at least two days after you are admitted to the hospital, or within three months of a hospital stay.
+Pneumonia is considered to be hospital-acquired if it starts at least two days after you are admitted to the hospital, or within three months of leaving hospital.

-Nosocomial can also develop in a retirement home or nursing home, or at a medical facility such as a dialysis center.
+This type of (“hospital-acquired”) can also occur in a retirement home or nursing home, or at a medical facility such as a dialysis center.

-Community-acquired is usually caused by pneumococci (), whereas nosocomial is often caused by staphylococcus , various intestinal (bowel) , and certain other such as Pseudomonas aeruginosa.
-Some of these can be multidrug-resistant, meaning they are resistant to several .
-Because of this, different are usually needed for nosocomial than for community-acquired .
+Community-acquired bacterial is usually caused by pneumococcal .
+Hospital-acquired is often caused by staphylococcus , various intestinal (bowel) , or certain other such as Pseudomonas aeruginosa.
+Some of these might be multidrug-resistant, which means that certain can't fight them.
+Because of this, hospital-acquired usually needs to be treated with different types of than community-acquired does.

 Mild, moderate or severe pneumonia

-Pneumonia is considered to be mild with no increased risk if the patient
+Pneumonia is considered to be mild if all of the following are true:

 • is younger than 65 years old,